Wanborough to Godalming walk

 - In 150 metres the fencing ends and you keep ahead, now more steeply downhill.
 In a further 80 metres, at a T-junction, go left, following a blue bridleway arrow, due south.
 In 15 metres ignore a yellow arrow footpath uphill to your left (which goes off at 130°) to keep on due south, still downwards, along a wide path.

-- In 120 metres you again go under pylons and again in 55 metres.
-In a further 120 metres your way merges with a tarmac path coming from the left and you continue ahead.
-In 150 metres cross a stream on a bridge.
-In a further 280 metres, you cross a bridge with scaffolding pole railings.
-In 5 metres go through a metal barrier across an entrance drive and straight on, passing offices on your right hand side, with the stream on your left hand side.
+- In 280 metres, you cross a concrete bridge with scaffolding pole railings.
+In 5 metres go through a metal barrier across an entrance drive and straight on, passing a red brick estate manager's office on your right hand side, with a stream on your left hand side.

 - In 35 metres you are back on the main Borough Road and go straight on, in 65 metres reaching the entrance to the Church of St Peter and St Paul.

 - For tea, go left up Church Street which is a car road made of bricks (signposted ‘To the High Street’), your direction 125°.
-Going uphill, in 130 metres you come to the High Street, Godalming.
-Here you will find Cafe Mila, Caffè Nero and Costa Coffee.
-The Slug and Lettuce and Wetherspoons are a little further on.
+You pass on your right-hand side The Star , the recommended pub for beer lovers.
+A little further on up Church Street you come to the junction with the High Street, with the Old Town Hall ahead of you.
+Here turn left for Cafe Mila , Caffè Nero and Costa Coffee, and the Wetherspoons pub.

 - After tea, retrace your steps to the church.
-Go back down the High Street and at the Old Town Hall, turn right down Church Lane.
-When you reach the church go straight on to pick up the passageway ahead leading to the station.
+Go back down the High Street and at the Old Town Hall, turn right down Church Street.
+When you reach the church go straight on to pick up the passageway ahead leading to the railway station.

 - At Godalming Railway Station go over the new pedestrian bridge for the London-bound platform.